unkelpehr/qbus/README.md

 }).emit('/one/three/', 'four', 'five', 'six');
 ```

-## Disadvantages from using static queries
+## Disadvantages from using a regular eventemitter
+The advantages of dynamic queries ("_events"_) are many.
+But what are the disadvantages?

-Basic "ordinary" event emitters with static queries are really simple and have unprecedented speed.
-This is because they can store the events in a lookup-object:
+Event emitters with static _event names_ are really simple and have unprecedented speed.
+This is because they can store the event handlers in a `key: [_handlers_]`-fashion:

 ```js
 var listeners = {